Hi, I'm a Native American, and I'm fed up with the appropriation of my culture by those desperate to be trendy, hip, ironic etc.

 For this one, I would just suggest being blunt.
 Nothing like a “Hey, woah, that’s really racist” - to get a conversation started.
 Even better is “That image is really racist, and here’s why: (provide links they may or may not read).”
 A good dose of - “I know you’re better than that” can help too.
 Good luck!

-nemoralis--deactivated01201 asked: How would you feel about someone dressing up as a prominent, historical Native figure, like Crazy Horse or Sitting Bull?
+nemoralis--deactivated01201 said: How would you feel about someone dressing up as a prominent, historical Native figure, like Crazy Horse or Sitting Bull?
 I suppose it's similar to dressing up as some other historical figure, but it seems sketchy.
 I'm kind of on the fence about it, though I could see people using it as a good chance to give others a history lesson when asked about their costume.
 What do you think?
 Also, do you celebrate Halloween?
 Are you dressing up?

 I don’t know.
 I can see it going either really really well, or terrible.
 It would be very difficult to pull off.
 Also, I just don’t know how well even the most accurate costume could be received.
 It’s a tricky one.
 I’m not saying it’s not possible, it’s just really really tough, and maybe even then not totally worth while.